ARAldhafeeri/Zenaura/readme.md

 # Zenaura

 > [!WARNING]
 > This library is under development, it's going to change a lot from now on; breaking changes may occur regulary.
-Version 0.15.0 will focus on making it more beginner-friendly ( basically no more async await allover the source code because of the use of aysncio que, it's going to be replaced with multi-threading library task queue.
-It introduces a new approach to scheduling vDOM to rDOM updates without asyncio, significantly improving the developer experience.
-Keep an eye on the release notes!!
+Version 0.15.0 will focus on making it more beginner-friendly.

 > [!NOTE]